jbranchaud/til/devops/resolve-the-ip-address-of-a-domain.md

-# Resolve The Public IP Of A URL
+# Resolve The IP Address Of A Domain

-The `dig` command is a utility for doing DNS lookups.
-You can run it with a URL argument to lookup the public IP for that domain.
+The `dig` (domain information grouper) command can be used to get more information about a domain name.
+To discover the IP address for a given domain, invoke `dig` with the domain as an argument.

 ```bash
 $ dig joshbranchaud.com